12 Reasons Why Asparagus Fern Leaves are Yellowing and Dropping with Solutions

 Asparagus falcatus, Sicklethorn Asparagus

-Underfeeding your Asparagus Fern implies that the plant is not getting enough nutrients need for growth and energy.
+Underfeeding implies that the plant is not getting enough nutrients needed for growth and energy.
 Inadequate nutrients in the actively growing tips causes nutrients to be withdrawn from the older lower leaves which begin to yellow and drop.

-• Feed your Asparagus Fern with a balanced, liquid fertilizer every 2-3 weeks during the growing season (spring and summer).
-Take care not to underfeed and follow the instructions on the label of the plant food.
+• Feed your Asparagus Fern with a balanced, liquid fertilizer every 2-3 weeks in spring and summer.
+Take care not to follow the instructions on the label of the plant food.

-• Do not feed it in fall and winter as growth is minimal at this time to prevent fertilizer burn.
+• Do not feed it in fall and winter to prevent fertilizer burn as growth is minimal at this time.

-• In addition, reduce watering during the cold season to maintain the soil slightly moist as growth is minimal at this time.
+• In addition, cut down on watering in the cold season to maintain the soil slightly moist as growth is slowed at this time.

 Asparagus densiflorus 'Sprengeri', Emerald Fern

-• Keep your Asparagus Fern away from cold drafts coming from drafty winds, AC vents, open doors and others to avoid very low temperatures.
+• Keep your Asparagus Fern away from sources of drafts like drafty winds, AC units, open doors, radiators, hot surfaces, hot air vents among others to maintain a warmth of 16-280C.

 8. Too Cold Water